Skip to main content

 Start small with the Pomodoro Technique: set a timer for 25 minutes, close all distractions, and focus on one task.
 Build gradually to longer sessions over several weeks.
 Design your environment by disabling notifications, putting your phone in another room, and using browser blockers for distracting sites.
 Practice tolerating boredom by waiting in line without your phone and taking walks without podcasts.

-What is the best time of day for deep work?
+What is the Best time of day for deep work?

 Most people perform best during morning hours when mental energy and willpower are at their peak.
 However, your optimal time depends on your personal ultradian rhythms, which cycle in 90-minute periods of higher and lower alertness throughout the day.
 Track your energy levels for a week to identify your peak windows, then schedule deep work during those times before any meetings or email.